-Having grown up in the South Downs, I later lived in Bristol and London before returning to rural Hampshire.
-I now work from my home studio where I live with my drummer fiancé Dave, our Spanish rescue dog Pablo and lots of plants.
+I’m a 27-year-old nature writer, author and artist from the South Downs in Hampshire.
+I work from my home studio where I live with my drummer fiancé Dave, our Spanish rescue dog Pablo and lots of plants.

 I follow a vegan, minimalist lifestyle to rebalance my relationship with the planet and improve my own health and wellbeing.
 The damage we have done to the environment is still reversible, and I believe that by changing our habits we can revitalise the earth.
 To do this, we must keep an open mind, educate ourselves and inspire others to protect what we love.